piyush7199/hld-architecture-handbook/03-challenges/3.1.1-url-shortener/README.md

 - *Designing Data-Intensive Applications* by Martin Kleppmann - Chapters on caching and partitioning
 - *System Design Interview Vol 1* by Alex Xu - URL shortener design patterns
 - *Database Internals* by Alex Petrov - B-tree indexing and query optimization

----

-This design provides a **production-ready, scalable blueprint** for building a URL shortener that can handle billions of URLs and millions of redirects per second! 🚀